Severe Weather Statement issued for Weld by NWS - News Break

 Severe Weather Statement issued for Weld by NWS

 Effective: 2021-07-09 14:10:00 MDT Expires: 2021-07-09 21:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Weld A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 315 PM MDT FOR NORTH CENTRAL WELD COUNTY At 306 PM MDT, a severe thunderstorm was located 6 miles southeast of Grover, or 36 miles southwest of Kimball, moving southeast at 35 mph.
+Very heavy rain rainfall is occurring with this storm, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Weld A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 315 PM MDT FOR NORTH CENTRAL WELD COUNTY At 249 PM MDT, a severe thunderstorm was located 4 miles northwest of Grover, or 30 miles southeast of Cheyenne, moving southeast at 25 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
-A spotter 3 miles northwest of Grover in north central Weld County reported quarter sized hail at 2:51 PM MDT SOURCE...Radar indicated.
+SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
 Hail damage to vehicles is expected.
-Locations impacted include Pawnee Buttes.
+Locations impacted include Grover, Pawnee Buttes and Hereford.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0